jshaker000/jaySA/README.md

 The source code also can demonstrate and serve as an example of how to use the OPENSSL EVP functions.

+Note:

+It is recommended when encrypting fodlers or large groups of files to make a tarball **first** then encrypt, because encryption is expensive

 ## Cryptographic Methods:

 This uses OpenSSL's "EVP" functions to encrypt and decrypt.
 The process has several steps.